WhiskyTangoFawks/LunarFalloutPlus/README.md

 - The modlist includes a full repack of the vanilla texture BSAs for better loading and ingame performance, based on Luxor's HD Textures and BiRaitBec's texture repack.
 - The modlist is designed for reliatively modern, middle range hardware.
 A high end graphics card is not required (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt on high settings, and FPS is consistently capped above 60), but a decent processor is useful for running heavily modded Fallout 4.

+## Wabbajack Installation
+See [How to Wabbajack](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/How%20To%20Wabbajack.md) for detailed instructions on using wabbajack to install the modlist

 ## Additional Setup (post wabbajack installation)
 1. Pick your Profile: "Life in the Ruins", or "Life in the Ruins - CreationClubPaints" if you have the required set of creation club paint jobs
     -  Creation Club Profile - Copy the creation club files from your fallout4/data directory into the "[NODELETE] CreationClub Paint Jobs" mod folder